DivusDev/Portfolio/documentation/App.md

 #### Server
 Written in Node.js

+###### To Deploy the Server

+ssh into the remote machine
+start tmux by typing tmux into the shell run the script deploy_server.bash follow the prompts leave/detach the tmux session by typing Ctrl+b and then d

+To check back in on the process: log back in
+Run the command **tmux attach**

+If you want to have multiple sessions running side-by-side, you should name each session using Ctrl+b and $.
+You can get a list of the currently running sessions using tmux list-sessions or simply tmux ls, now attach to a running session with command tmux attach-session -t <session-name>
 ###### React Apps
 The server renders different react apps based on the first query parameter, routing to the portfolio app.